JJ/granada-off/text/geekery.md

 Which is exactly what
 [Maurits Cornelius Escher did, and did it twice](http://euler.slu.edu/escher/index.php/The_Alhambra_and_The_Alcazar_%28Spain%29).
-He visited the Alhambra twice: once in 1926 or 27, and the second time in 1936, three months before the Spanish Civil war.
+He visited the Alhambra in two occasions: once in 1926 or 27, and the second time in 1936, three months before the Spanish Civil war started.
 In fact, he had created tessellations, which are tilings of the surface, somewhat before that, in the early 20s, but, after his second visit, where he took detailed notes, he started to create his amazing "Metamorphoses",